Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Run` bundle exec magent start --log-path=log/` to start magent. magent has some options, try -h.

+### The Resque worker

+Run `bundle exec rake resque:work` to start the resque worker.

+You can monitor it with `resque-web`.

 ### Logging in with a sample user

 Run `rake db:seed:dev` (for a development instance).
 Then you can log in with user `tom` and password `evankorth`.